Jay-Keww/CitiTraining/README.md

 # github work flow

-## how to get changes from james's repo
+## how to get changes from JQ's repo

 git fetch upstream